unjica/marvel/README.md

 - Keyboard support for closing (ESC key)
 - Focus management for modal content
 - Backdrop click handling for closing
+- Focus trap implementation that:
+  - Keeps focus within the modal when open
+  - Cycles focus between first and last elements
+  - Prevents focus from escaping the modal
+  - Automatically focuses first element on open
+  - Handles both Tab and Shift+Tab navigation
+- Body scroll lock when modal is open

 ### Navigation
 - Breadcrumb navigation with proper ARIA labeling